Ed1123/100-days-of-code/r3-log.md

 **Thoughts:** A good day overall.
 I didn't wake up early as I should, but I did compensate the work time.
 Even though, these are being difficult days because of my mom's illness, I'm trying to stay calm.
 Feeling ok.

+### Day 94: November 11, 2020 (After a break - BWMatching)

+**Today's Progress**: Working on a linear time implementation of counting the number of matches of a pattern on a text using BWT.

+**Thoughts:** I took a break from the challenge.
+I had a personal emergency and needed to rest for a few days.
+I'm back for these last days of the challenge, though.
+Feeling good.
+(Thanks, darling.)